 There was a layer of ice everywhere when I woke early the next morning.
 However it soon disappeared when the sun came out.

 Saturday March 11th: Today’s travels takes me back to the trail head where the car is parked.
 It is approximately 20 km.
 The first section 7A takes me once again through gorgeous elevation, wet lands, forest, past streams and waterfalls.
 About 2 km from Agusa I startled a herd of deer and they ran up the trail in front of me (I was on a ridge line) and down on the other side and stopped to look at me.
 Then they went on their way again.
 I had 3 deer sightings in total on this trip.
-You can see a couple of photos on Flickr or my Facebook site.

 After Verkasjön you are on section 7 which takes you past the waterfall at Hallamölla.
 Once again you are in some gorgeous country here with elevations and streams until you reach Vantalängan and the last leg to the trail head.